 Tired from the long flight, Shreya’s had organised our transfer from Bengaluru airport direct to the resort.
 We were greeted by the lovely driver ‘Manni’ who was immaculately dressed in a traditional white Indian Kurta and a big smile on his face; This being despite having to wait for us for over an hour, due to our flight being delayed.

 The drive was pleasant, passing through rural villages and picturesque countryside with the recent rains bringing lush greens to the vegetation.
 June is the monsoon season for this area of India and we were apprehensive about what weather to expect.
 Our fears quickly dissipated as we discovered that this region is on a plateau and so often blessed with sunshine.

-Immediately upon arrival, the staff were waiting and presented us with garlands of beautiful flowers of colourful yellows, red and the sweet smelling white frangipani, all picked from the gardens, which were hung round our necks.
+Immediately upon arrival, the staff were waiting and presented us with garlands of beautiful flowers of colourful yellows, red and the sweet-smelling white frangipani, all picked from the gardens, which were hung around our necks.
 This is a traditional Indian custom that is offered as a mark of respect and honour.

-Our bags were taken and we were shown to the reception area, which consisted of a library with book cases filled with plenty of reading material on subjects such as, Buddhism, spirituality and the varied types of Yoga.
-Most books are in English; however there is also a small but varied selection in other European languages.
+Our bags were taken and we were shown to the reception area, which consisted of a library with bookcases filled with plenty of reading material on subjects such as, Buddhism, spirituality and the varied types of Yoga.
+Most books are in English; however, there is also a small but varied selection in other European languages.
 Next to the library is a very sumptuous seating area decorated in Eastern contemporary style which has a bright airy feel.
-Throughout the seating areas there are displays of elegant ornaments.
-The ambiance is peaceful and is a relaxing place to reflect and read if you so wish.
+Throughout the seating areas, there are displays of elegant ornaments.
+The ambience is peaceful and is a relaxing place to reflect and read if you so wish.
 The floors are tiled with gleaming, incredibly clean marble tiles.

 Doctor Dr Shahuja